pusher/docs/docs/channels/using_channels/watchlist-events.md

 ## Watchlist Online Status

-Watchlist Online Status is a feature that allows a user to get notified about the online status of their `watchlist`.
+The Online Status feature notifies a user about the status of the users in their `watchlist`.
 It indicates whether a user ID is online or offline for each user ID in the `watchlist`.

-Once the user is authenticated, the user will receive events indicating the current online status of each user in the `watchlist`.
-From that moment forward, the user will receive events for any further changes to the online status of users in the `watchlist`.
+Once the user is authenticated, they will receive events indicating the current online status of peers in their `watchlist`.
+The user will continue to receive events for any further changes to the online status of users in the `watchlist`.

-Getting notified about users from the Watchlist going online and offline is important for many use cases to drive engagement.
+Receiving notifications about who in your circle is online or offline is useful in many scenarios.

-The events associated with Watchlist Online Status are:
+Events associated with Online Status for Watchlists are:

 - `online`
 - `offline`